 If you only have one cat at home, you might check their water consumption easily.
 Fill its pet water fountain and see how much is left until 24 hours later.

-But just in case, if you believe your cat drinks more than usual, take it to a veterinarian.
+If you believe your cat drinks more than usual, take it to a veterinarian.
 Let the veterinarian know how much your cat is drinking, and consider bringing a urine sample with you.
 Ask your veterinarian the best way to deal with the situation.

 Your veterinarian may then advise you on further testing and treatment suggestions appropriate for your cat.